 External providers (BYOK)

-BYOK (bring your own key) routes your requests using your own provider account, not Routeplane’s.
-You pay the provider directly at their list price — Routeplane takes no rev share, adds no per-token fee, and never holds your keys in plaintext.
+BYOK (bring your own key) routes requests through accounts you hold, not a Routeplane account.
+You pay the provider directly at its list price.
+Routeplane takes no rev share or per-token fee.

-export OPENAI_API_KEY=sk-...export ANTHROPIC_API_KEY=sk-ant-...export GOOGLE_API_KEY=AIza...routeplaneRouteplane detects keys at startup and exposes only the providers whose keys are present.
-If a provider’s key is missing, attempts to route to that provider return 402 Payment Required with a structured error pointing at the missing variable.
+export OPENAI_API_KEY=sk-...export ANTHROPIC_API_KEY=sk-ant-...export GOOGLE_API_KEY=AIza...routeplaneRouteplane exposes only providers whose credentials are present.
+If a key is missing, requests to that provider return a structured error naming the required variable.

 Recognized variables